Hyperbolic measure of maximal entropy for generic rational maps of P^k: Green measure in the generic case

-The estimates on the Lyapunov exponents follows from Corollary 3 in \cite{DT1}.
 Observe that in that theorem, one requires that $\log \mathrm{dist}(x, \mathcal{A}) \in L^1(\nu_c)$ where $ \mathcal{A}= C_{f_c} \cup I_{f_c}$ (recall that $C_{f_c}$ is the critical set of $f_c$).
 But in our case, we only have that $\log \mathrm{dist}(x, I_{f_c}) \in L^1(\nu_c)$.
 Despite that fact, one still has the hyperbolicity of the measure allowing the value $-\infty$ for the negative Lyapunov exponents.
 Indeed, the stable manifolds were obtained in \cite{DT1} by composing forward graph transforms for $f^{-1}$ along $\nu_c$-generic orbits.
 In the non-integrable case, one can produce them by performing backward graph transforms for $f$ itself.
-Then, once the stable manifolds are constructed, volume estimates are obtained by the slicing arguments of \cite{DT1} (we are very grateful to De Th\'elin for explaining that fact to us, one can also see \cite{Dup} where De Th\'elin's arguments are checked). \\
+Then, once the stable manifolds are constructed, volume estimates are obtained by the slicing arguments of \cite{DT1} (we are very grateful to De Th\'elin for explaining that fact to us, one can also see \cite{Dup} where De Th\'elin's arguments are checked).

+Last, we do not claim that the Lyapunov exponents are constant (that is the case if $\nu_c$ is ergodic), but considering a ergodic decomposition of $\nu_c$, we have that almost all the measures appearing in the decomposition are ergodic (some could have mass on $I^+$, but only a set of $0$ measure since $\int \log d(x,I(f_c)) d \nu_c(x) > - \infty$).
+Similarly, almost all the measures appearing in the decomposition are of maximal entropy $=\log d_s$ (because entropy is convex with respect to the measure and all of them are of entropy less than $\log d_s$).
+Finally, almost all the measures appearing in the decomposition integrates $\log d(x,I(f_c))$ (same reasons).
+Finally, we apply Corollary 3 in \cite{DT1} to each one of these generic measures of the decomposition. \\